teamhola/osem/README.md

 # Open Source Event Manager
 ![OSEM Logo](https://cdn.brandisty.com/img?id=570f6dc39c992b6b6700000a&format=png&w=300&h=89)

+> This is Team ¡Hola!'s fork of OSEM.
+Thanks to OpenSUSE and other OSEM contributions!
+> We're using a fork because we need some China-specific adjustments.

 An event management tool tailored to Free and Open Source Software conferences.

 OSEM actively participates in [GSoC](https://summerofcode.withgoogle.com/) and [RGSoC](https://railsgirlssummerofcode.org/).